Attriumph/Interview-Problem-Summary/FaceBook Interview/Front-end review notes.md

 # Common front-end questions

+##	forEach() VS map()
-1.	the forEach() method doesn’t actually return anything (undefined).
+1.	the forEach() method doesn’t return anything (undefined).
 It simply calls a provided function on each element in your array.
-This callback is allowed to mutate the calling array.However, the map() method will also call a provided function on every element in the array.
-The difference is that map() utilizes return values and actually returns a new Array of the same size.
+However, the map() method will also call a provided function on every element in the array and returns a new Array of the same size.
-##	forEach() VS map()
 2.	forEach can be used by map, set and array, map just be used by array

 ## What is a Closure?